 - All management and program costs (including foundation costs) that your company incurs should be included in Question V.D.
-(Management & Program Costs) and not in Question II.A. - If your company contributes to other grantmaking institutions, include only the portion of your contribution that was disbursed to charitable causes during the survey year. - CECP acknowledges that some companies raise money from others for nonprofit organizations and while these funds may not be included in the primary community investment questions, the amount generated, along with related costs.
+(Management & Program Costs) and not in Question II.A. - o If your company contributes to other grantmaking institutions, include only the portion of your contribution that was disbursed to charitable causes during the survey year. - CECP acknowledges that some companies raise money from others for nonprofit organizations and while these funds may not be included in the primary community investment questions, the amount generated, along with related costs, can be included in section VII, Total Social Investments.